James-HHH/FB-Dev-Instructions/README.md

 Array - Collection of keys that could also have arrays in them.

 Sect / Section - A provided way of organizing the code, supposed to be used to section off different scenes, settings, whatever.
-Dio / Dialogue - The specified text/choices provided to the player.
+Dia / Dialogue - The specified text/choices provided to the player.

 ### The Syntax of JSON